BlockchainLabsNZ/GiftoSmartContract/BlockchainLabsNZ_Audit_Report.md

 - None found

 ## Addendum
-Upon finalization of the contracts to be used by Gifto, we have diligently enumerated each function within the contracts including deployment which can be viewed at [Kovan_Tests.md](https://github.com/BlockchainLabsNZ/gifto-contracts/blob/master/Kovan_Tests.md)
+Upon finalization of the contracts to be used by Gifto, we have diligently enumerated each function within the contracts including static and dynamic analysis.
+Deployment testing results can be viewed at [Kovan_Tests.md](https://github.com/BlockchainLabsNZ/gifto-contracts/blob/master/Kovan_Tests.md)

 We have reviewed this document to ensure that there are no ommisions and that the developers' comments are a fair summary of each function.